Boris Skossyreff: Imprisonment and later life

 In June 1936, he returned to Spain, coinciding with the start of the Spanish Civil War.
 He went on to France in 1936, where he was arrested again in Saint-Cannat.
 In 1938, the French authorities allowed him to return to Aix-en-Provence.

 Imprisonment

 In February 1939, Skossyreff was in a French prison camp with Spanish anti-Francoists, alongside Italian and Central European anti-fascists from the regions occupied by the Third Reich before World War II.

 In October 1942, he was released by the occupying Germans.
 With the victory of the allies, Skossyreff was first arrested by the Americans, and after a brief period of freedom he was again arrested on 4 December 1946, by the French who occupied Berlin.
-He remained in the Coblence-Metternich prison until 17 December, and was harshly treated by the gendarmes because of his collaboration with the Nazis.
+He remained in the Koblenz-Metternich prison until 17 December, and was harshly treated by the gendarmes because of his collaboration with the Nazis.

 He took up residence in Boppard (West Germany); however, he went to an area controlled by the Soviets, leading to his arrest and sentencing to 25 years of forced labor in a Siberian camp.
 He was released in 1956, returned to Boppard and died there in 1989.